Government of Sweden: History

-The present Government is formed according to the laws set out in the 1974 Instrument of Government.
-But it traces its history back to the Middle Ages when the Privy Council of Sweden was formed in the 12th century.
-It functioned in this capacity until 1789 when King Gustav III had it abolished when the Riksdag passed the Union and Security Act.
+The present government is formed according to the laws set out in the 1974 Instrument of Government.
+But it traces its history back to the Middle Ages, when the Privy Council of Sweden was formed in the 12th century.
+It functioned in this capacity until 1789, when King Gustav III had it abolished as the Riksdag passed the Union and Security Act.
 The old privy council had only had members from the aristocracy.
 Gustav III instead instituted Rikets allmänna ärendens beredning.
-It functioned as the Government until 1809 when a new Instrument of Government was introduced, thus creating the present government's predecessor, the Council of State.
-It acted as the Government of Sweden until 31 December 1974.
+It functioned as government until 1809, when a new Instrument of Government was introduced, thus creating the present government's predecessor, the Council of State.
+It acted as the government of Sweden until 31 December 1974.

 Role and scope

-The Government has a stronger constitutional position than the cabinets in the other Scandinavian monarchies.
-This is because under the Instrument of Government (regeringsformen)—one of the Fundamental Laws of the Realm—the Government is both the de jure and de facto executive authority in Sweden.
+The government has a stronger constitutional position than the cabinets in other Scandinavian monarchies.
+This is because under the Instrument of Government (regeringsformen) — one of the fundamental laws of the realm — the government is both the de jure and de facto executive authority in Sweden.
 In Denmark and Norway, the monarch is at least the nominal chief executive, but is bound by convention to act on the advice of the cabinet.
 However, Chapter 1, Article 6 of the Instrument of Government explicitly states: